Spring Testing Updates

 - You can provide documentation of a health-care provider’s note that substantiates a medical reason for an exemption request.
 You will be able to enter university buildings using the Safer Community app.

-- You are a student living in Lincoln and Lancaster County who is not enrolled in any in-person classes AND you do not plan to physically come to any UNL Lincoln campuses in spring 2021.
+- You are a student living in Lincoln or Lancaster County who is not enrolled in any in-person classes AND you do not plan to physically come to any UNL Lincoln campuses in spring 2021.
 You will be unable to enter university buildings (your app will show no entry permitted) unless you begin to participate in the testing program.

 - You can provide documentation that participation in the testing program entails an especially burdensome hardship.
 Exemptions for this case will be rare.